Romandisea Titanic: Project status

 Su Shaojun, CEO of the investment group, initially indicated that the replica was expected to be completed around the end of 2017.
 However the start of on-site assembly was delayed over a year.
 In 2018 NPR reported that the project might be experiencing financial problems while aerial images captured between April and October of that year showed no visible changes in the ship's construction status.

 On December 10, 2018, Romandisea stated that construction work had resumed.
 In March 2021, the project posted images of welding fabrication on the eighth deck.
 In August, a report emerged that construction had again halted.
-Another report described the ship as only about 25% complete.
-As of late 2022 the project's official website was offline.
+It was reported that the replica vessel was "covered with rust", as multiple news outlets report that the project has stalled.
+Local officials, when questioned on the construction of the vessel, replied that the project is "still in progress".
+Another report later described the ship as only about 25% complete.
+In September 2022, a London-based financial site attempted to contact Romandisea but received no response.
+As of December 2024, the project's official website was offline.
 A web archive image captured in October 2021 shows that no updates had been made since July of that year.
-In September 2022 a London-based financial site attempted to contact Romandisea but received no response.
-As of 2022, the official Romandisea Titanic Twitter page @RomandiseaT2, which occasionally posted updates and progress on the replica's construction has been suspended.
+The official Romandisea Titanic X profile page @RomandiseaT2, which occasionally posted updates and progress on the replica's construction, was also suspended.